kganeshv12/RECIPES-DATASET/README.md

 ## Use Case

 The dataset is suitable for training and testing natural language processing models, especially those involved in recipe analysis, summarization, or understanding.
+Another major area where we can use this data is to finetune LLMs using various finetuning methods such as **LoRA** , **QLoRA** , **RAG**, etc...

 It can be utilized for tasks such as:

 1. **Recipe Summarization:** Generating concise summaries of recipes based on raw data or decomposed JSON.